 September 28: Teacher’s Day.
 Taiwan uses this day to honor teachers’ contributions to their students and to society in general.
 People often express their gratitude to their teachers by paying them a visit or sending them a card.
 This date was chosen to commemorate the birth of Confucius, the model master educator in ancient China.

-September 30: Yom Kippur.
-This holiday is the holiest day on the Jewish calendar and is a day of atonement marked by fasting and ceremonial repentance.
+September 29 - September 30: Yom Kippur is the holiest day on the Jewish calendar and is a day of atonement marked by fasting and ceremonial repentance.

 October is National Disability Employment Awareness Month.
 This observance was launched in 1945 when Congress declared the first week in October as “National Employ the Physically Handicapped Week.”
 In 1998, the week was extended to a month and renamed.
 The annual event draws attention to employment barriers that still need to be addressed.